Inductively coupled plasma mass spectrometry: Inductively coupled plasma

 The ICP can be retained in the quartz torch because the flow of gas between the two outermost tubes keeps the plasma away from the walls of the torch.
 A second flow of argon (around 1 liter per minute) is usually introduced between the central tube and the intermediate tube to keep the plasma away from the end of the central tube.
 A third flow (again usually around 1 liter per minute) of gas is introduced into the central tube of the torch.
 This gas flow passes through the centre of the plasma, where it forms a channel that is cooler than the surrounding plasma but still much hotter than a chemical flame.
 Samples to be analyzed are introduced into this central channel, usually as a mist of liquid formed by passing the liquid sample into a nebulizer.

 To maximise plasma temperature (and hence ionisation efficiency) and stability, the sample should be introduced through the central tube with as little liquid (solvent load) as possible, and with consistent droplet sizes.
 A nebuliser can be used for liquid samples, followed by a spray chamber to remove larger droplets, or a desolvating nebuliser can be used to evaporate most of the solvent before it reaches the torch.
 Solid samples can also be introduced using laser ablation.
 The sample enters the central channel of the ICP, evaporates, molecules break apart, and then the constituent atoms ionise.
 At the temperatures prevailing in the plasma a significant proportion of the atoms of many chemical elements are ionized, each atom losing its most loosely bound electron to form a singly charged ion.
 The plasma temperature is selected to maximise ionisation efficiency for elements with a high first ionisation energy, while minimising second ionisation (double charging) for elements that have a low second ionisation energy.

 Mass spectrometry

 For coupling to mass spectrometry, the ions from the plasma are extracted through a series of cones into a mass spectrometer, usually a quadrupole.
 The ions are separated on the basis of their mass-to-charge ratio and a detector receives an ion signal proportional to the concentration.

 The concentration of a sample can be determined through calibration with certified reference material such as single or multi-element reference standards.
 ICP-MS also lends itself to quantitative determinations through isotope dilution, a single point method based on an isotopically enriched standard.
-In order to increase reproducibility and compensate errors but sensitivity variation, an internal standard can be added.
+In order to increase reproducibility and compensate for errors by sensitivity variation, an internal standard can be added.

 Other mass analyzers coupled to ICP systems include double focusing magnetic-electrostatic sector systems with both single and multiple collector, as well as time of flight systems (both axial and orthogonal accelerators have been used).